Thatguy560/CV/README.md

 My concern was if a career in finance would not provide sufficient mental stimulation to maintain my interest.

-I wholeheartedly believe a career in tech would provide the creativity, excitement and diversity elements my prior career path was lacking.
+I wholeheartedly believe a career in tech would provide the creativity, excitement and diversity elements my prior career path was lacking, alongside fresh intellectual logic-based challenges and ample opportunities for personal and professional development.
 The technology landscape is continuously evolving which necessitates a high demand for people with the same capacity for growth.
 I strive to be one of those people, constantly learning and developing my skills and knowledge.

 ## Projects I've Worked On